orf/logstore/usage.md

 `logstore_fake_data` command that can be used to generate fake Nginx log or ping log data.
 Ensure that the conductor, web interface and analyser are running and then and import some data by executing `logstore_fake_data nginx 10000 | jotter -n access_log`.

+You can import data without defining a format, but searches will be limited to fulltext ones only.
+Logstore comes with some example formats, events and alerts that you can add by running `logstore loaddata example.json` (`example.json` can be found in the root project directory). **Before you execute the loaddata command ensure that both the conductor and the Elasticsearch server are running.**